thelabcat/word-search-generator/README.md

 This program is meant to help homeschoolers and commercial teachers alike create their own custom word search puzzles for the kids (or themselves).
 Word search puzzles are really great for the mind.

-This program can be set to either use the easier, top-bottom, left-right directions, or to use non-european AKA all directions when generating puzzles.
+This program can be set to either use only the three easier top-bottom and left-right directions, or to use all directions when generating puzzles.

 The source code runs as is.
-However, to run the code, you must install Python to run it, which you can download at python.org Use the latest 3.x release.
-This program was written for and successfully run in python 3.8, but is expected to work with all 3.x verisons.
+However, to run the code, you must install Python to run it, which you can download at python.org This program was written for and successfully run in python 3.13.

 You can find executables with bundled Python in the Releases page of this repository.